kgsivan/kgsivan/README.md

 - 👋 Hi, I’m @kgsivan
 - 💼 Engineer by Professsion
-- 📸 Photgrapher by Passion
+- 📸 Photographer by Passion

 <!---
 kgsivan/kgsivan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.